 This option based upon a 50 MW parabolic trough technology of which PNM would participate in as part of larger project (>100 MW) to take advantage of larger economies of scale.
 This proxy alternative would be located in NM with a \$4,178/kW installed capital cost without storage and \$7,291/kW with three hour storage based upon EPRI TAG estimates.
-PNM assumes that 100% of these solar facilities' rated capacity will be available on peak to meet reserve margin requirements.
+PNM used two different storage technology.
+PNM assumes that 100% of these solar facilities rated capacity will be available on peak to meet reserve margin requirements.
 This option assumes very minimal interconnection costs and does not include transmission upgrade costs.